Oregon Unemployment Insurance Eligibility

 Monetary requirement for unemployment in Oregon

 Still asking “Who qualifies for unemployment in Oregon?”
-In addition to the above sated, an unemployment insurance coverage applicant must have earned at least $1,000 in wages from employers subject to Unemployment Insurance law and have total base year wages that equal or exceed one and one-half times the wages paid in the highest calendar quarter of the base year.
+In addition to the above stated, an unemployment insurance coverage applicant must have earned at least $1,000 in wages from employers subject to Unemployment Insurance law and have total base year wages that equal or exceed one and one-half times the wages paid in the highest calendar quarter of the base year.
 Or, if an applicant does not qualify this way, he or she may qualify for a valid unemployment insurance claim if he or she has some wages and has worked at least 500 hours, subject to unemployment insurance law during the base year.